SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat_NS3000.md

 ### Modulator ACM Monitoring

 This page contains a table that monitors several **Adaptive Coding and Modulation (ACM)** parameters.
-At the bottom of the paga, there is a button that allows the table to be cleared.
+At the bottom of the page, there is a button that allows the table to be cleared.

 ### Modulator AUPC Monitoring